lawrennd/old_talks/_ml/two-challenges-for-deep-learning.md

 \subsection{Challenges for Deep Learning}

-1. Massively Missing Data: Dealing with Unknown Uknowns
+1. Massively Missing Data: Dealing with Unknown Unknowns

 2. Assimilation of Data at Different Levels of Abstraction